maxfieldk/TE-Seq/README.md

   The docker container is currently built around the X86 cpu architecture, and hence will not run on ARM based systems such as the latest apple silicon chips.
 A docker container suitable for these systems will be forthcoming in short order.
 # Installation
 ## Create a snakemake containing conda environment
-  Create a snakemake conda environment from which you can run the snakemake pipeline, and install the required snakemake executor plugins in your snamemake conda environment, e.g.
+  Create a snakemake conda environment from which you can run the snakemake pipeline, and install the required snakemake executor plugins in your snamemake conda environment.
   ```
     conda create --name snakemake snakemake snakemake-executor-plugin-slurm
   ```
   If you are not able to use docker/singularity and/or want to be able to modify environements, you can create the environments in the envs/ directory.
-E.g.:
   ```
    conda env create --file envs/rseqc.yaml
   ```
    It will take time and occupy a substantial amount of disk space to recreate all of these environments.
 Using a container is the prefered way to deploy this pipeline.
-I also recommend using the mamba command over the conda command if possible, environment building will proceed much more quickly
+I also recommend using the mamba command over the conda command if possible, environment building will proceed much more quickly.
   ```
    mamba env create --file envs/rseqc.yaml
   ```